-Year ended December 31, Decrease from prior year 2013 2012 \$ % Interest income \$ 502 \$ 814 \$ (312) (38.3)% Interest expense (97) (202) (105) (52.0)% Interest income, net \$ 405 \$ 612 \$ (207) (33.8)%
+Year o Decem Increase (decrease) from prior year 2 2013 2012 \$ % Interest income \$ 502 \$ 814 \$ (312) (38.3)% Interest expense (97) (202) (105) (52.0)% Interest income, net \$ 405 \$ 612 \$ (207) (33.8)% analysis to determine if, based on all available evidence, we considered it more likely than not that some portion or all of the recorded deferred tax assets will not be realized in a future period.
+As a result of our evaluations, we concluded that there was insufficient positive evidence to overcome the more objective negative evidence related to our cumulative losses and other factors.
+Accordingly, we maintained a valuation against our domestic deferred tax asset.

-Interest income consists of interest earned on our cash equivalents, marketable debt securities and long-term investments.
-Interest expense relates to interest on capital lease obligations and interest on the debt assumed in connection with the acquisition of NET.
-The decrease in interest income, net, in 2013 compared to 2012 is primarily attributable to a lower average portfolio yield on lower invested amounts in the current year.
+The decrease in interest income, net, in 2013 compared to 2012 is primarily attributable to a lower average portfolio yield on lower invested amounts in 2013.

 Income Taxes.
 We recorded provisions for income taxes of \$1.5 million in 2013 and \$2.4 million in 2012, primarily related to foreign operations.
 The income tax benefits from the deferred tax assets recorded in connection with our current year domestic losses have been offset by an increase in the valuation allowance.
-During 2013 and 2012, we performed an analysis to determine if, based on all available evidence, we considered it more likely than not that some portion or all of the recorded deferred tax assets will not be realized in a future period.
-As a result of our evaluations, we concluded that there was insufficient positive evidence to overcome the more objective negative evidence related to our cumulative losses and other factors.
-Accordingly, we maintained a valuation against our domestic deferred tax asset.
+During 2013 and 2012, we performed an